 Radulphus Plente had, in 1219, duties to the king for the burbhote of Oxford and for reparations to the king's household (apparently at the royal palace of Woodstock).
 The spelling Plante occurs by 1262 and, by c1275, the names Plantin and Pl(a/e)nte coexist in Norfolk.

 An 1890 book dealt with the spellings Plante and Plente together.
 The MED (Middle English Dictionary) lists plente and plante as variant spellings of plaunt.
 The following gloss introduces views and evidence about the meaning of this name.

 1. Such evidence as that above for Radulphus Plente leads to Old Postulate 1 that Plant means a `royalist auxiliary'.
-The early distribution of Pl(a/e)nte records shows them to be generally in proximity to the Warren earls of Surrey who had descended from Geoffrey Plante Genest of Anjou.
+The early distribution of Pl(a/e)nte records shows them to be partly in proximity to the Warren earls of Surrey who had descended from Geoffrey Plante Genest of Anjou.
 A much better coincidedce of locations has subsequently been found, however, with an illegitimate line of descent from Geoffrey's grandson, through Henry II's natural son William Longspee, leading to the Longspee-Audley hypothesis.
 An 1860 Surname Dictionary and an 1862 book note that the Plant name is supposed to be corrupted from Plantagenet.
 It is not unknown for servants to have adopted names from their masters.